by Prof Louis-Albert Tchuem Tchuente, Pamela Bongkiyung, Prof Russell Stothard

 Female genital schistosomiasis (FGS) in Ogun State, Nigeria: a pilot survey on genital symptoms and clinical findings by U F Ekpo, O M Odeyemi, S O Sam-Wobo, O B Onunkwor, H O Mogaji, A S Oluwole, H O Abdussalam, J R Stothard

 COUNTDOWN will be at the upcoming British Society of Parasitology Autumn Symposium, taking place on 28th September 2017.
-We will be presenting our work from Cameroon highlighting challenges relating to helminthiasis control, how NTDs are faring amidst changing partnerships, networks and global health policies on the development agenda.
+We will be presenting our work from Cameroon and Ghana highlighting challenges relating to schistosomiasis & helminthiasis control, how NTDs are faring amidst changing partnerships, networks and global health policies on the development agenda.
 There will be a presentation on the evolving needs of vector-borne diseases surveillance across the world.
 We hope to see you there or engage with you on social media.
 Tweet us @NTDCOUNTDOWN